Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Introduction

 The remainder of the paper is organized as follows.
 Sec.~\ref{sec:preliminaries} introduces the system model and the considered metrics.
 In Sec.~\ref{sec:optimumEstimation} we discuss the optimal state estimation approach, describing the hidden Markov models for both the random and the reactive strategies, whereas a density evolution approach to efficiently evaluate their performance is presented in Sec.~\ref{sec:de}.
-Sec.~\ref{sec:dh} studies the state estimation error probability in the MAP and D\&H case, followed by numerical results and discussion in Sec.~\ref{sec:results}, and by some concluding remarks in Sec.~\ref{sec:conclusions}.
+The fundamental trends and trade-offs of the considered strategies in terms of AoI and SEE are presented and discussed in Sec.~\ref{sec:results} by means of numerical results, followed by some concluding remarks in Sec.~\ref{sec:conclusions}.
+To complement our study, we tackle in Appendix~\ref{sec:dh} the behavior in terms of state estimation error probability of a MAP estimator as well as of the simpler D\&H solution.
+Finally, Appendix~\ref{sec:appendix} provides details on some useful calculations.